learn-co-curriculum/dsc-convolutional-neural-networks/README.md

 ## Building CNNs in Keras

-Building a CNN in Keras is very similar to the previous neural networks that we have built to date.
+Building a CNN in Keras is very similar to the previous neural networks that you've built to date.
 To start, you will initialize a sequential model as before and go on adding layers.
 However, rather then simply adding additional dense layers or dropouts between them, we will now start to investigate other potential layer architectures including convolutional layers.

 <img src="images/architecture-cnn.png">